jacopouggeri/curriculumVitae/README.md

 # Curriculum Vitae

-This is the latex project for my CV.
+This is the LaTeX project for my CV.

 ![Page 1](png/curriculum_vitae-0.png)